 0.74 for Decarnoylcarnitine, 0.78 for PC(16:0/0:0) (Figure 6F)

-Furthermore, inspection of the model coefficients showed that the features identified as the most important had substantial overlap between the two approaches.
+Furthermore, inspection of the model coefficients showed substantial overlap in the features identified as most important between the two approaches.
 (Supplementary Figures 4, 5, 6, 11).

-While not all features were shared between the two methods, we would not expect them to be because lasso regression penalizes adding additional features to the model.
-When constructing our models, several models produced the same performance on the training set, implying that several different features could be used interchangeably to generate models with the same performance.
+While not all features were shared between the two methods, this is expected because lasso regression penalizes the addition of extra features to the model.
+Several models produced the same performance on the training set, implying that different features could be used interchangeably to generate models with the same performance.
 Overall, we believe this complementary analysis, suggested by the reviewer, shows that our findings are robust.
 The manuscript text has been updated to reflect this additional analysis.

 Additional Analysis: Clinical Metadata as Predictors

-The reviewer's suggestion prompted us to evaluate models using only clinical metadata.
-This approach will help us assess the relative contributions of biological data versus clinical variables in predicting outcomes.
+The reviewer's suggestion prompted us to evaluate models using only clinical metadata to assess the relative contributions of biological data versus clinical variables in predicting outcomes.

 Type of EcB